ironwolf86/Pixel-3-Root/README.md

 fastboot.exe flash boot "master boot.img"
 ```
 10. Reboot to Android.
 Open Magisk to confirm root - under Magisk at the top, you should see "Installed: <Magisk build number>"
+11. [Root Checker](https://play.google.com/store/apps/details?id=com.joeykrim.rootcheck) by joeykrim can also be used to verify root priviledges.

 ---